-Recently there has been a lot of changes to the Australian Working Holiday Visa.
+Recently there have been a lot of changes to the Australian Working Holiday Visa.
 This includes the Subclass 417 and 472 visas.

 The biggest of which is that applicants may be eligible extend for a 3rd year Working Holiday Visa AND applicants from certain countries can now apply for the Australian Working Holiday Visa up to the age of 35.
 Although these were the biggest changes, However, there were numerous other changes recently as well such as: additional regional areas, an increase in countries eligible for the WHV and an increased specification of what is classified as regional work.